Catenscia/MxOps/docs/source/index.rst

 =========================================

 You are in the MxOps documentation.
 Use the left-side pannel or the menu below to navigate where you want to go.
 If you are new here, we recommand going first to the :doc:`user_documentation/overview` section and then to the :doc:`user_documentation/getting_started`.
+Otherwise, if you prefer to learn by example, the :doc:`user_documentation/tutorial` section is here for you!

 .. toctree::
    :maxdepth: 2
    :caption: User Documentation
+   :numbered:

    user_documentation/overview
    user_documentation/getting_started